 Entire libraries are filled with books about how to invest in shares.
 There are several different theories about how best to make money through shares, and some people spend a lifetime trying.
 Others, like multi-billionaire Warren Buffett, spend a lifetime amassing a fortune through shares.

-Essentially, if you would like to invest in individual companies rather than just funds, you will need to spend some time studying the market, reading books on investment and keeping an eye on the companies you put money into.
+Essentially, if you would like to invest in individual companies rather than just funds, you will need to spend quite some time and effort studying the market, reading books on investment and keeping an eye on the companies you put money into.
 In other words, it’s not an easy ride.

 If you just buy shares in a company because your friend says it’s good or a bloke down the pub gave you a tip-off, you are likely to lose your money.
 People who consistently make money by investing in individual companies are those who work at it and follow investing rules rather than their own whims.